Kalschatzi/learning_platform/content/module2/6-traffic-routing.md

 ### There are the different ways to distribute load
-* Round Robin -> distribute evenly, not caring how busy each is
+* Round Robin -> distribute evenly, not caring how busy each server is
-* Least Connections -> Send to the server with the fewest open connections"
+* Least Connections -> Send to the server with the fewest open connections
 * IP Hash -> Stick a client to a specific server.
-Used for sticky session scenarios in an alternative to cookies
+Used for sticky session scenarios as an alternative to cookies
 * Weighted Round Robin -> Take turns, but favor stronger servers.
 If **A** has weight of 4 and **B** has 1, it will send 4 times as many requests to **A** than **B**.
 * Health-based routing -> Only send to healthy servers.
 This is combined with other algorithms.
 It will send every few seconds a ping HTTP request to each server and if they fail, it will stop routing request to that server, allowing it to process already accepted requests without overloading it more.